vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Hivebrain_2005.md

 This includes entry points for exception vectors (Illegal instruction, Address Error etc), error handler configuration and the blob itself along with extensions (all inlined in the assembly file).

-The "WARNING!" comment in the snipped is just so you don't forget that _you cannot put anything_ after `include "ErrorHandler.asm"`, otherwise debug symbols cannot be used, because they will be appended just after the end of the ROM by ConvSym utility.
+The "WARNING!" comment in the snippet is just so you don't forget that _you cannot put anything_ after `include "ErrorHandler.asm"`, otherwise debug symbols cannot be used, because they will be appended just after the end of the ROM by ConvSym utility.

 If you try to run `build.bat` now, you'll find a lot more errors related to multiply-defined labels.
 This is because the new error handler now conflicts with Sonic 1's native one.
 Fixing this is pretty straight-forward.
 Just remove the old code:

-In `sonic1.asm`, find `BusError:`, which is the very first native exception handler.
-You need to remove all the code from the `BusError:` line through the end of "ErrorWaitForC:" (look for `; End of function ErrorWaitForC` line).
+1. In `sonic1.asm`, find `BusError:`, which is the very first native exception handler.
+2. You need to remove all the code from the `BusError:` line through the end of "ErrorWaitForC:" (look for `; End of function ErrorWaitForC` line).
 This is approx. 175 lines of code to remove.

 After removing the old exceptions code, run `build.bat` and make sure your ROM builds properly.
 If it does, congratulations, the Error Handler is installed, you're almost there!